 While working during the day, Gabe earned his MBA by attending evening classes at the Escola de Administração de Empresas da Fundação Getúlio Vargas in São Paulo.

-He worked in different engineering and managerial positions for the American company Sharples and the Swedish company Alfa-Laval in Brazil, Sweden, Argentina, and Panama for periods from 1 year to 3.5 years.
+He worked in different engineering and managerial positions for the American company Sharples and the Swedish company Alfa-Laval in Brazil, Sweden, Argentina, Panama, and the USA for periods from 1 year to 3.5 years.

 In 1977 Gabe and his wife Catherine settled in the USA and established the translation company Accurapid Translation Services, which they managed until Gabe’s retirement in 2011.